ezramizrahi/blog/content/blog/5-cypress-performance/index.md

 date: "2020-04-09"
 description: "Use Cypress, Plotly, and the Performance Interface to measure and visualize site performance"
 ---
 If you haven't heard of it, [Cypress](https://www.cypress.io/) is a fantastic E2E JavaScript testing framework.
-It's both straightforward to set up and use.
+It's straightforward to both set up and use.
 An interesting feature of Cypress that I've been exploring recently, is that Cypress can also be used to grab site/app performance metrics.

 This post will take a quick look at one way you could go about grabbing performance data during a test using Cypress and the [Performance Interface](https://developer.mozilla.org/en-US/docs/Web/API/Performance).
 Then, I'll quickly go over one way that you could visualize that data using [Plotly](https://plotly.com/python/).
 This post also assumes a bit of familiarity with Cypress, Plotly, and the Performance Interface.

 For this example, let's say you have an app that calls the API `/api/1.0/films` when you visit the route `/films`.
-The data returned from this call could be a list of a user's favourite films, a total list of films in the database, or whatever.
-The data from this call is used to populate a table on the page with film title, image, and so on.
-We want to know how long it takes for this specific resource to load so we can assess its performance and maybe improve it for a better end-user experience.
+The data returned from this call could be a list of a user's favourite films, a total list of films in the database, whatever really.
+The data from this call could be used to populate a table on the page with film title, image, and so on.
+We want to know how long it takes for this specific resource to load so we can assess its performance, and maybe improve it for a better end-user experience.

 To get this data, we just need to access the [window.performance](https://developer.mozilla.org/en-US/docs/Web/API/Window/performance) object after we've confirmed our call to `/api/1.0/films` has been successful.